eeshanacharya1992/eeshanacharya1992/README.md

 <samp>
 Currently working as a QA Intern  in GroTechMinds.
 Possess good knowledge in Manual Testing, Selenium CoreJava and TestNG My Roles and Responsibilities in current organisation are:
-1.Understanding the requirements
+1. Understanding the requirements
-2.Identifying the test scenarios
+2. Identifying the test scenarios
-3.Documenting the scenarios
+3. Documenting the scenarios
-4.Upadating Test Cases
+4. Upadating Test Cases
 5. Sending the test cases for review
-6.Fixing the review comments
+6. Fixing the review comments
-7.Test Case Execution
+7. Test Case Execution
-8.Participating in sprint planning meeting,impact analysis meeting and sprint retrospective meeting
+8. Participating in sprint planning meeting,impact analysis meeting and sprint retrospective meeting
 </samp>

 ## Tools used